 The “PArtnering for Healthy Habits” event proved beneficial not just to fifth-graders and parents, but also to the PA students, who put their clinical knowledge and communication skills into practice, while giving back to the community.

 “This project allowed me a unique opportunity to provide a meaningful educational experience within my community,” shared second-year PA student Amanda Ferri.
 “I felt impassioned due to the positive impact it could have on our kids in Alamance County.”

 Given the success of their health fair, Elon plans on continuing student-led outreach and expanding their healthy habits project to other schools within the County.
 Read more about Elon’s efforts on their website or through the North Carolina Academy of PAs.

-Lindsay believes the project not only helped an underserved population, but helped her to grow as a healthcare provider.
-The outreach project was partially funded by the nccPA Health Foundation’s Be the Change grant program.
+The project was funded by the nccPA Health Foundation’s Be the CHANGE grant program.